-Q I’m new to celiac disease.
+Q: I’m new to celiac disease.
 Does my whole kitchen need to be gluten-free to prevent cross-contamination?
+Is a gluten-aware kitchen safe enough?

 - Keep all gluten-free products in separate containers.

 - Use bright stickers to label everything that is and should remain gluten-free.
-Or purchase “gluten-free” stickers from the Canadian Celiac Association’s website.
+Or purchase “gluten-free” stickers.

 - Have a separate spot in your cupboard and refrigerator for the gluten-free foods.